Welcome to Reception

 In Reception we love to learn and play!
 We have lots of different areas that we can explore and we like to challenge ourselves with our mini-me challenges.

-Miss Moody, Mrs Thompson, Miss Hayter, Mrs Berckley, Mrs Aslam, Miss Priestley and Mrs Elsom all help us with our learning.
+Mrs Fox, Mrs Thompson, Miss Hayter, Mrs Berckley, Mrs Aslam, Miss Priestley, Mrs Purba and Mrs Elsom all help us with our learning.

 If you wish to contact us then please do so via the emails below and we will respond during school hours.
 Many thanks.